dleppik/EgTest/README.md

 In some cases, especially with functional programming, EgTest may be sufficient.
 EgTest should encourage you to break your complex code into small, simple, easily tested functions.
-But what makes EgTest so simple is that it doesn't try to solve all your testing needs: it's there to complement, not replace full unit testing.
+But what makes EgTest so simple is that it doesn't try to solve all your testing needs: it's there to complement, not replace, full unit testing.

 ### EgTest is not a static analysis or type constraint tool